Curriculum

 Honors Algebra II (1 credit) - After a brief review of the first year algebra concepts, the course moves to the study of more advanced topics that include quadratics, polynomials, matrices, radicals, exponential and logarithmic functions, rational functions, conic sections, as well as an introduction to trigonometry.
 Emphasis is placed on understanding algebraic concepts from a graphical approach.
 Enrolling students must have completed Honors Geometry with an average of at least an 80% (or Geometry with 93%).
 Required calculator: Texas Instruments TI-Inspire (not TI-Inspire CAS).

-Probability and Statistics (0.5 credit, 1 semester) This course will introduce students to sampling techniques, experiment design, graphical displays of data, measures of center and spread, linear modeling, counting, and probability.
+Probability and Statistics (0.5 credit, 1 semester) This course will introduce students to sampling techniques, experiment design, graphical displays of data, measures of center and spread, linear modeling, and probability.
 Students will make frequent use of TI-Nspire calculators and computers.
 Real world data will be used extensively to develop statistical literacy, critical thinking, and a Christian perspective on both statistics in the media and God’s role in random phenomena.
 Enrolling students must be juniors or seniors who have completed Algebra II.
 Required calculator: Texas Instruments TI-Nspire.

 Finance (0.5 credit, 1 semester) - This one-semester course begins with a brief examination of the purpose and use of money from a biblical perspective.
 The stock market, banking, insurance, government spending, and forms of taxation will be discussed from both a mathematical and scriptural viewpoint.
 The mathematics of personal finances, including compound interest, credit cards, insurance, savings and retirement accounts, will conclude the course.
 Students will make use of calculators, spreadsheets, and the internet to explore these topics.
 Enrolling students must be juniors or seniors who have completed Algebra II.
 Required calculator: Texas Instruments TI-Nspire.

 Precalculus (1 credit) - This course is an overall study of functions algebraic, trigonometric, exponential, and logarithmic.
 Emphasis is placed on identifying the similarities and differences among functions, graphing functions with transformations, and using functions to solve real world problems.
 Other topics include trigonometric identities and equations, complex numbers and polar coordinates, and vectors.
-Enrolling students must have completed Algebra II with an average of at least 87% (or Algebra III/Trigonometry).
+Enrolling students must have completed Honors Algebra II or Algebra II with an average of at least 87% (or Algebra III/Trigonometry).
 Required calculator: Texas Instruments TI-Nspire (not TI-Nspire CAS).

 Honors Precalculus (1 credit) - This course is a rigorous study of functions: algebraic, trigonometric, exponential, and logarithmic.
 Emphasis is placed on discovering the similarities and differences among functions and using functions to solve real world problems.
-Other topics include trigonometric identities and equations, complex numbers and polar coordinates, sequences and series, and vectors.
+Other topics include trigonometric identities and equations, complex numbers and polar coordinates, and vectors.
 Enrolling students must have completed Honors Algebra II with an average of at least 83%.
 Required calculator: Texas Instruments TI-Nspire (not TI-Nspire CAS).

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).